beysed/like/README.md

 ## Closures

-In Like it is possible to create functions on the fly using closures for example
+In Like it is possible to create functions on the fly using closures, for example:
 ```
 a = (b) {
     () {